AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 > - `@restrict` in `services.cds` → **static authorization checks**.
 Enforced by CDS *before* any custom code runs.
 > - `before`/`after` handlers in `services.js` → **dynamic business rules** that cannot be expressed using static `where` conditions.

+- Copy the contents of [services.js](./srv/services.js) into your project’s srv/services.js file.
+- Ensure the following corrected code is included in the file:

 File: `srv/services.js`